MartinThoma/MartinThoma.github.io/_posts/2012-12-25-c-preprocessor-snippets.md

 title: C++ Preprocessor Snippets
 author: Martin Thoma
 date: 2012-12-25 19:32:31.000000000 +01:00
-categories:
-- Code
+category: Code
-tags:
-- C
-- Preprocessor
+tags: C, Preprocessor
 featured_image: 2012/05/CPP-thumb.png
 ---
 The C++ Preprocessor - which is in fact the same as the C Preprocessor - provides some very basic, but powerful abilities.
 I haven't used them quite often, but I have seen some nice examples.
 So here are some C++ Preprocessor Snippets: